 Once you've passed the assessment centre, and you've enlisted, you're ready to start your training.
 We'll still need to run some background checks, but these are nothing to worry about.

 As a RIFLES Reservist you will have the option to complete your training in smaller chunks (e.g. weekends) or to do it in one go.
 You'll also be welcome to join your new unit's drill nights before you're fully trained.

-You'll get paid a day rate according to your rank, starting from £40.13 in training and rising to £51.22 per day once you're a Private.
-This includes being paid for weekly drill nights.
+You'll get paid a day rate according to the relevant rates of pay to rank.
+This includes being paid for weekly training nights.
 Plus, if you complete all of your annual training days, you're entitled to a tax-free lump sum called a bounty.